 6. Stanford Graduate School of Business: Space Counts

 Back at Stanford University, the Graduate School of Business (GSB) was no longer supporting its teaching methodologies, undermining its ability to stay competitive with peer institutions.
 For the GSB, MKThink conducted an extensive stay-or-go analysis that assessed the utilization and needs of current facilities.
-This represented our first foray into a more analytic, data-driven approach to space, occupancy, and utilization, in connection to the organization and culture we were serving.
+This was our first foray into an analytic, data-driven approach to space, occupancy, and utilization, in connection to the organization and culture we were serving.
 Informed by stakeholder interviews, site observations, and surveys of peer institutions, the project team defined optimal design criteria and space requirements and proposed three strategic alternatives.
 The GSB opted to relocate its campus on an accelerated schedule.
 The Knight Management Center opened its doors in April 2011.

 7. Mission Bay Pavilions: Small is the New Big

 Small projects can have a big impact.
-We tested this thesis in 2007 when developing the once-abandoned lot under Highway 280 in San Francisco into what is now known as Mission Creek Sports Park.
-After negotiating requirements with the San Francisco Redevelopment Agency, MKThink transformed this former brownfield into a community resource featuring creekside park with basketball, volleyball, and tennis courts.
+We tested this thesis in 2007 when developing the abandoned lot under Highway 280 in San Francisco into what is now Mission Creek Sports Park.
+After negotiating requirements with the San Francisco Redevelopment Agency, MKThink transformed this former brownfield into a community resource featuring creek-side park with basketball, volleyball, and tennis courts.
 Anchoring the park at either end are the Kayak House and the Maintenance Pavilion, which stylishly house recreation equipment and public restrooms.
-With their design, we aimed for creating delight while staying cost- and schedule-conscious.
-The result is much appreciated.
-So much so that, in 2009, urban design critic John King wrote: "Kayak House is the most lyrical shed you'll ever see.
+With their design, we created delight while staying cost and schedule conscious.
+In 2009, urban design critic John King wrote: "Kayak House is the most lyrical shed you'll ever see.
 It also delivers a moral: The public infrastructure around us need never be mundane."